Answering some supposedly "unanswerable questions" concerning Y'shua and the Brit Chadasha

 Yom Kippur.
 I assume you know the liturgy?
 In fact, of all the liturgies, there is probably more documentation showing that the liturgy of today is mostly unchanged from all the way back to Ezra.
 Was Jesus lying when he beat his chest and confessed his sins for 33 years?????
 Were his disciples lying and deceiving when they continued to do this as did the "hundreds of thousands" of "netzarim" who continued to observe the events of the days of awe.
 Well??

 According to Yochanan 1, Y'shua is the Word made Flesh.
-Therefore He is the Torah made flesh.
-He is the Lord of the Sabbath; therefore, He is the Lord of Yom Kippur.
+Note it does NOT say he is YHWH!
+However, he is undeniably PART of His Father, because he came from the Father!
+What is the Word?
+TORAH!
+He is also the Lord of the Sabbath; therefore, he is the Lord of Yom Kippur, which is clearly a Sabbath!
 Y'shua kept Torah perfectly as a witness to His people.
-It was the Pharisees who did not keep the Torah but elevated their oral law over Torah.
+It was the Pharisees who did not keep the Torah but elevated their oral law over Torah (much like the Rabbis of today).
 Y'shua said in Matthew 5:17-19 and Luke 16:17 that not one word or stroke would pass from the Torah or the prophets as long as heaven and earth were still here.

 Deuteronomy 4:2; 13:1.
 Y'shua at no time "loosened" either Torah or the Prophets!
 The prophetic Word YHWH gave to His prophets cannot be loosed or annulled, and neither can the Torah of YHWH.
 These are two witnesses that stand as One.
 The Word of YHWH is both Torah (instruction in righteousness) and Prophecy declaring, foretelling and revealing the Will of YHWH to each generation.